Back to All Events

 Location

-A research project and interactive exhibition investigating the intersections and ongoing relationships between labour rights in the Caribbean and its diaspora, the enduring impacts of colonization, and the current labour landscape for people of Caribbean descent.
+Online research project accompanying the interactive exhibition investigating the intersections and ongoing relationships between labour rights in the Caribbean and its diaspora, the enduring impacts of colonization, and the current labour landscape for people of Caribbean descent.
 Exhibition essay by Tamara Jones.

 This project is dedicated to increasing awareness of the historical context of forced labour, of contemporary labour injustices, and of deforestation in the Caribbean.
 “When Did You Wake Up And Realize It’s All A Game?” showcases a variety of mediums through which Caribbean artists, leaders, and organizers express radical protest in response to exploitation and oppression.
 The project underscores the narratives' significance beyond a mere quote or image.